 Stock Options.
 Under our 2011 Plan, the administrator may grant employee participants incentive stock options, which qualify for special tax treatment under U.S. tax law, and may grant nonqualified stock options to any participants.
 The administrator establishes the duration of each option at the time such option is granted, with a maximum duration of 10 years from the effective date of the grant; provided, however, that an incentive stock option granted to a participant who owns, at the time the option is granted, more than 10% of the total combined voting power of all classes of our stock may not have a term in excess of 5 years.
 The administrator also establishes any vesting requirements, including performance criteria or passage of time, which must be satisfied prior to the exercise of the options.
 The administrator also establishes the exercise price of options on the date such options are granted.
-Incentive stock options must have an exercise price per share that is not less than the fair market value of a share of our common stock on the grant date and, pursuant to the rules of the TSX-V, not less than the Discounted Market Price, and in the case of grants of incentive stock options to an employee who owns, at the time the option is granted, more than 10% of the total combined voting power of all classes of our stock, the exercise price may not be less than 110% of the fair value.
-The method of payment of the exercise price for shares being purchased pursuant to a stock option is determined by the administrator, provided that the exercise price for options granted after effectiveness of the 2011 Plan may be paid only by cash or check.
-Unless otherwise determined by the administrator and included in the participant's stock option agreement, after the termination of the participant's death or disability the exercise period is 12 months.
+Incentive stock options must have an exercise price per share that is not less than the fair market value of a share of our common stock on the grant date, and in the case of grants of incentive stock options to an employee who owns, at the time the option is granted, more than 10% of the total combined voting power of all classes of our stock, the exercise price may not be less than 110% of the fair value.
+The method of payment of the exercise price for shares being purchased pursuant to a stock option is determined by the administrator.
+Unless otherwise determined by the administrator and included in the participant's stock option agreement, after the termination of the participant's employment or service, such participant may exercise his or her option for 90 days, except that if the termination results from the participant's death or disability the exercise period is 12 months.